-This course covers the concepts and practice necessary for creating Internet content.
-The course provides a technical overview of the Internet environment and the structure of the World Wide Web.
+Credits, Lecture hours, Lab hours: (3:3:0) Description: This course covers the concepts and practice necessary for creating internet content.
+The course provides a technical overview of the Internet environment and the structure of the world wide web.
 The technical segment will focus on the design and implementation of an effective web site at the introductory level.

-Prerequisite: CS 1410 (it can be taken concurrently)
+Prerequisites: CS 1410 (it can be taken concurrently)

-CS 1820 Web Development II
+CS 1820 Web Development II Semester(s) Taught: Fall, Spring

-This course focuses on the concepts and technologies needed to develop web-centric applications.
+Description: This course focuses on the concepts and technologies needed to develop web-centric applications.
 The overall architecture of Internet applications is examined at a high level.

-Prerequisite: CS 1810 - Web Development I
+Prerequisites: CS 1810 - Web Development I

-CS 2420 Data Structures and Algorithms
+CS 2420 Data Structures and Algorithms Semester(s) Taught: Fall

-This course covers data structures and algorithms in some depth.
+Description: This course covers data structures and algorithms in some depth.
 Topics include data structures, recursion, problem solving strategies, and complexity analysis.
 Sorting and searching algorithms are covered in detail.

-Prerequisite: CS 1410
+Prerequisites: CS 1410